eullerpereira94/openskill.go/README.md

-# openskill
+# openskill.go
-A Go port of the the the Javascript implementation of the openskill rating system
+A Go implementation of the Weng-Lin Rating, as described [here](https://www.csie.ntu.edu.tw/~cjlin/papers/online_ranking/online_journal.pdf)

+Based on the Javascript implementation found [here](https://github.com/philihp/openskill.js)

+This package requires the version of the Go language to be 1.20 or higher.

+## TODO

+[ ] Improve README

+[ ] Add unit testing

+[ ] Add links to other implementations

+[ ] write more BETTER code